Utopias for a digital society. An essay competition

 Digital technologies have changed our lives significantly in the last twenty years.
 With the looming rise of artificial intelligence, virtual reality and data ubiquity, it seems evident that the biggest changes still lie ahead of us.
 What will the world look like two decades from now?
 How can society benefit from technology?

-We are looking for radical and thought-provoking utopias of the digital society and invite researchers who deal with issues of digitalisation and society to share their ideas in essays.
+We are looking for radical and thought-provoking utopias of the digital society and invited researchers who deal with issues of digitalisation and society to share their ideas in essays.
 The results will be part of an edited volume.

 Researchers and thinkers are invited to submit their visions along the following topics: